 Always go for the old-fashioned pink form of Hylotelephium spectabile, which produces the most nectar when it flowers in autumn.
 Red varieties tend to be poor in comparison.

 As well as being a reliable evergreen shrub, hebes attracts a range of insects – in particular bees and butterflies.

 Outdoors, Origanum vulgare is best grown as an annual, as it isn’t reliably hardy in the UK.
 The delicate, pink flowers are a treat for butterflies, as well as bees.
 Plus, the leaves make a delicious addition to dishes.

 If you’ve created an area for wildflowers in your garden, then Centaurea nigra is a must-have.
-The bright, violet flowers gracefully dot themselves throughout and will attract a range of butterflies, including the common blue and meadow brown.
+The bright, violet flowers will attract a range of butterflies, including the common blue and meadow brown.

 Tough and dependable, Eupatorium cannabinum are statuesque plants that enjoy growing in damp areas including riverbanks and wet grasslands or woodlands.
 The icy-pink flowers will attract red admirals and commas, among others.

 Like knapweed, field scabious (Knautia arvensis) is another plant that will pack meadows with colour.
 There are plenty of similar flowers to try too, including the small scabious and knautia, all of which are popular with butterflies.

 Erysimum ‘Bowles’s Mauve’